gnes-ai/gnes/README.md

 </tr>
 </table>

-The YAML config should be pretty intuitive.
+Now let's see what the YAML config says.
+First impression, it is pretty intuitive.
 It defines a pipeline workflow consists of preprocessing, encoding and indexing, where the output of the former component is the input of the next.
-For each component, we also associate it with a YAML config specifying how it should work.
+This pipeline is a typical workflow of *index* or *query* runtime.
+Under each component, we also associate it with a YAML config specifying how it should work.
 Right now they are not important for understanding the big picture, nonetheless curious readers can checkout how each YAML looks like by expanding the items below.

 <details>
  <summary>Preprocessor config: text-prep.yml (click to expand...)</summary>